-(22)[(23)] Selected obstetrician or gynecologist--Individual, conversion, and group agreements and certificates, except small employer plans as defined by [the] Insurance Code §1501.002, must contain a provision that permits an enrollee to select, in addition to a primary care physician, an obstetrician or gynecologist to provide health care services within the scope of the professional specialty practice of a properly credentialed obstetrician or gynecologist, and subject to the provisions of [the] Insurance Code Chapter 1451 Subchapter F. An HMO must[shall] not preclude an enrollee from selecting a family physician, internal medicine physician, or other qualified physician to provide obstetrical or gynecological care.
+(22) Selected obstetrician or gynecologist--Individual, conversion, and group agreements and certificates, except small employer plans as defined by Insurance Code §1501.002, must contain a provision that permits an enrollee to select, in addition to a primary care physician, an obstetrician or gynecologist to provide health care services within the scope of the professional specialty practice of a properly credentialed obstetrician or gynecologist, and subject to the provisions of Insurance Code Chapter 1451, Subchapter F. An HMO must not prevent an enrollee from selecting a family physician, internal medicine physician, or other qualified physician to provide obstetrical or gynecological care.

-- (A) An HMO must[shall] permit an enrollee who selects an obstetrician or gynecologist direct access to the health care services of the selected obstetrician or gynecologist without a referral by the enrollee's primary care physician or prior authorization or precertification from the HMO. - (B) The access to health care services of an obstetrician or gynecologist, includes: - (i) one well-woman examination per year;
+(A) An HMO must permit an enrollee who selects an obstetrician or gynecologist direct access to the health care services of the selected obstetrician or gynecologist without a referral by the enrollee's primary care physician or prior authorization or precertification from the HMO.

+(B) Access to the health care services of an obstetrician or gynecologist includes:

-- (ii) care related to pregnancy; - (iii) care for all active gynecological conditions; and - (iv) diagnosis, treatment, and referral to a specialist within the HMO's network for any disease or condition within the scope of the selected professional practice of a properly credentialed obstetrician or gynecologist, including treatment of medical conditions concerning breasts. - (C) An HMO may require an enrollee who selects an obstetrician or gynecologist to select the obstetrician or gynecologist from within the limited provider network to which the enrollee's primary care physician belongs. - (D) An HMO may require a selected obstetrician or gynecologist to forward information concerning the medical care of the patient to the primary care physician.
-However, the HMO must[shall] not impose any penalty, financial or otherwise, on[upon] the obstetrician or gynecologist by the HMO for failure to provide this information if the obstetrician or gynecologist has made a reasonable and good faith effort to provide the information to the primary care physician. - (E) An HMO may limit an enrollee in the plan to self-referral to one participating obstetrician and gynecologist for both gynecological care and obstetrical care.
-Such limitation must[shall] not affect the right of the enrollee to select the physician who provides that care. - (F) An HMO must[shall] include in its enrollment form a space in which an enrollee may select an obstetrician or gynecologist as set forth in [the] Insurance Code Chapter 1451, Subchapter F. The enrollment form must specify that the enrollee is not required to select an obstetrician or gynecologist, but may instead receive obstetrical or gynecological services from her primary care physician or primary care provider.
-The[Such] enrollee must[shall] have the right at all times to select or change a selected obstetrician or gynecologist.
+- (i) one well-woman examination per year; - (ii) care related to pregnancy; - (iii) care for all active gynecological conditions; and - (iv) diagnosis, treatment, and referral to a specialist within the HMO's network for any disease or condition within the scope of the selected professional practice of a properly credentialed obstetrician or gynecologist, including treatment of medical conditions concerning breasts.
+(C) An HMO may require an enrollee who selects an obstetrician or gynecologist to select the obstetrician or gynecologist from within the limited provider network to which the enrollee's primary care physician belongs.

+(D) An HMO may require a selected obstetrician or gynecologist to forward information concerning the medical care of the patient to the primary care physician.
+However, the HMO must not impose any penalty, financial or otherwise, on the obstetrician or gynecologist by the HMO for failure to provide this information if the obstetrician or gynecologist has made a reasonable and good faith effort to provide the information to the primary care physician.

+(E) An HMO may limit an enrollee in the plan to self-referral to one participating obstetrician and gynecologist for both gynecological care and obstetrical care.
+The limitation must not affect the right of the enrollee to select the physician who provides that care.

+(F) An HMO must include in its enrollment form a space in which an enrollee may select an obstetrician or gynecologist as set forth in Insurance Code Chapter 1451, Subchapter F. The enrollment form must specify that the enrollee is not required to select an obstetrician or gynecologist, but may instead receive obstetrical or gynecological services from her primary care physician or primary care provider.
+The enrollee must have the right at all times to select or change a selected obstetrician or gynecologist.
 An HMO may limit an enrollee's request to change an obstetrician or gynecologist to no more than four changes in any 12-month period.

-(G) An enrollee who[that] elects to receive obstetrical or gynecological services from a primary care physician (i.e., a family physician, internal medicine physician, or other qualified physician) must[shall] adhere to the HMO's standard referral protocol when accessing other specialty obstetrical or gynecological services.
+(G) An enrollee who elects to receive obstetrical or gynecological services from a primary care physician (i.e., a family physician, internal medicine physician, or other qualified physician) must adhere to the HMO's standard referral protocol when accessing other specialty obstetrical or gynecological services.

-(23)[(24)] Diagnosis of Alzheimer's disease--An HMO that provides for the treatment of Alzheimer's disease must provide that a clinical diagnosis of Alzheimer's disease by a physician licensed in this state under[pursuant to the] Insurance Code Chapter 1354 will[shall] satisfy any requirement for demonstrable proof of organic disease.
+(23) Diagnosis of Alzheimer's disease--An HMO that provides for the treatment of Alzheimer's disease must provide that a clinical diagnosis of Alzheimer's disease under Insurance Code Chapter 1354 by a physician licensed in this state satisfies any requirement for demonstrable proof of organic disease.